Lester Prairie, Minnesota

 Lester Prairie is a city in McLeod County, Minnesota, United States, along the South Fork of the Crow River.
-The population was 1,730 at the 2010 census.
-Noted composer and conductor of The Concordia Choir, Rene Clausen was raised in Lester Prairie.
+The population was 1,894 at the 2020 census.

 History

-Lester Prairie was platted in 1886, and named for John N. Lester, an original owner of the town site.
+Lester Prairie was platted in 1886 and named for John N. Lester, an original owner of the town site.
 A post office has been in operation at Lester Prairie since 1888.
 Lester Prairie was incorporated in 1888.